 Despite the fact that ox freighter John White was out of town much of the time, his face must have been the most popular one in town in early Fort Worth.
 That’s how Howard Peak (pictured) remembered White in the July 9, 1922 Star-Telegram.
 Peak said that White’s round trip between Fort Worth and Houston took six weeks and that on the day White was expected to return to Fort Worth people would stand outside Brinson and Slaughter’s store on the courthouse square and stare down the road hoping to see the dust of White’s approaching team of twelve oxen.
 White’s return was “the occasion of much enthusiasm and hilarity,” especially when he brought whiskey.
 “Uncle Jack” Durrett played his fiddle as the men of the parched town bellied up to the bar to wet their whistles at the Last Chance Saloon.

 The job of the ox freighter was not easy.
-Roads were few and primitive: rutted and muddy, little more than trails.
+Roads were few and primitive: rutted, muddy when wet, dusty when dry, little more than trails.
 There were no motels, no HoJos or Cracker Barrels, no roadside parks, no CB radios, good buddy.
 On top of that, Native Americans did not always appreciate the intrusion of freighters.
 Mrs. M. O. Holloway was twelve years old when she came to Fort Worth in 1849.
-In the May 29, 1921 Star-Telegram she recalled that a newspaper from Kentucky took five weeks to reach Fort Worth and that White once was overdue and presumed killed by Indians.
+In the May 29, 1921 Star-Telegram she recalled that a newspaper from Kentucky took five weeks to reach Fort Worth and that White once was overdue and presumed killed by Native Americans.
 She recalled that the day White finally returned to town was “a day of great rejoicing.”

 Historian Julia Kathryn Garrett wrote in Fort Worth: A Frontier Triumph that men of Fort Worth began to gather on the town square to watch for “punctual John” after he had been gone about thirty-five days.
 If sundown arrived before White did, his welcoming party built a bonfire on the square.
 When White finally arrived, his freighter was surrounded as everyone pitched in to help him unload his precious cargo.
 Townspeople eagerly bought salt, sugar, coffee, dried fruit, flour, shoes, and cloth on a first come-first served basis.
 (Picture Walmart on Black Friday.
 Hmmm.
 On second thought, don’t.)